 the application fee;

 a letter of intent outlining which department the practitioner wishes to visit as well as the purpose and duration of the visit;

 proof of rabies vaccination or positive titer test;

 proof of health insurance.

-Specific fees for the program vary depending upon duration, intensity of training and other individual programmatic variables.
+Specific fees for the program vary depending upon duration, the intensity of training and other individual programmatic variables.
 The standard fee is $200 per day.
 All fees are established through the Office of Continuing Education.